Ria424/developers-animatesdk-docs/Timeline_object/Timeline16.md

 #### Description

-Method; deletes a layer.
+Method; Deletes a layer.
 If the layer is a folder, all layers within the folder are deleted.
 If you do not specify the layer index, Animate deletes the currently selected layers.

 #### Example